European Patent Convention: Unified prosecution phase

 The Convention also includes provisions setting out filing requirements of European applications, the procedure up to grant, the opposition procedure and other aspects relating to the prosecution of patent applications under the Convention.

 European patent applications may be filed in any language, but they are prosecuted only in one of the three official languages of the EPO – English, French and German.
 If an application is filed in another language than an official language, a translation must be filed into one of the three official languages, within two months from the date of filing.
 The official language of filing (or of the translation) is adopted as the "language of proceedings" and is used by the EPO for communications.

 European patent applications are prosecuted in a similar fashion to most patent systems – the invention is searched and published, and subsequently examined for compliance with the requirements of the EPC.

 During the prosecution phase, a European patent is a single regional proceeding, and "the grant of a European patent may be requested for one or more of the Contracting States."
-All Contracting States are considered designated upon filing of a European patent application. and the designations need to be "confirmed" later during the procedure through the payment of designation fees.
+All Contracting States are considered designated upon filing of a European patent application and paying the designation fee.
 Once granted by the EPO, a European patent comes into existence effectively as a group of national patents in each of the designated Contracting States.